upperstream/ansible-roles/base/README.md

 * `misc_gui_tools` - List of miscellaneous GUI packages to install with `brew install --cask`, for macOS hosts only.
 * `shell_profile` - See next section.
+* `privilege_escalation` - Optional dictionary to configure sudo or doas privilege escalation rules on non-Windows hosts.
+Note that this does not install `sudo` or `doas`.
+Either provider must be installed on the target host separately.
+  * `provider` - Privilege escalation provider to use: `'sudo'` or `'doas'`.
+Default value is `'sudo'`.
+  * `config_file` - Override the default configuration file path.
+    Defaults to `/etc/sudoers` for sudo and `/etc/doas.conf` for doas.
+    The file's write permission is temporarily added before modification and restored afterwards.
+  * `backup` - Create a timestamped backup of the configuration file before modification.
+Default value is `false`.
+  * `append` - If `true`, append rules to the existing configuration file (useful for preserving non-managed rules).
+If `false` (default), completely replace the configuration file with only the provided rules.
+When using the default `/etc/sudoers` file, `append: true` is recommended to avoid erasing unmanaged rules.
+  * `rules` - List of privilege escalation rules.
+Each rule is a dictionary with the following attributes:
+    * `identity` - Username or group name to grant privileges to (required).
+    * `group` - If `true`, `identity` refers to a group name (prefixed with `%` for sudo, `:` for doas).
+Default value is `false`.
+    * `as` - Target user/role to run commands as (default: `'root'` or `'ALL'` depending on provider).
+    * `nopass` - If `true`, no password is required for the command.
+      Default value is `false`.
+    * `cmd` - Specific command path to restrict (e.g., `/usr/bin/pacman`).
+      If omitted, any command is allowed (default).
+    * `args` - Optional list of allowed command-line arguments or argument patterns for the specified command.

 ## Bootstrap for macOS hosts